-- AM I on the Radio? - Student pairs build AM radios using radio kits.
+- Creating Working Radios from Kits: AM I on the Radio? - Student pairs build AM radios using radio kits.
 This hands-on activity develops students' soldering and circuit construction skills, as well as providing practice in teamwork and troubleshooting.

 - Have students find the amplitude and frequency of different waves.

 - Have students diagram the process by which radio waves are transmitted and received.